Earth’s Many Stunning Waterfalls

-- Ban Gioc-Detian Falls is a rather spectacular sight; twin waterfalls on the Quay Son River, almost perfectly straddling the Sino-Vietnamese border, in Asia.
+- This natural wonder remains a rather spectacular sight; twin waterfalls on the Quay Son River, almost perfectly straddling the Sino-Vietnamese border, in Asia.

 - One-half of the falls sits in the karst hills of Daxin County, Guangxi (China), and the other half – in Trung Khanh District, Cao Bang Province (Vietnam).

 - The site also sits roughly 169 mi (272 km) north of Hanoi.